-Bank's internal ratings scale Bank's rating Description of the grade occur.
+Bank's internal ratings scale Bank's rating Description of the grade

-Performing loans
+1 Performing loans

-Regular watching
+2 Regular watching

-Watch list
+3 Watch list

-Nonperforming loans
+4 Nonperforming loans

-And the loans expose to default depend on the banks expectation for the outstanding amounts when default example, as for a loan position is the nominal value while for commitments the bank enlists all already drawn amounts besides these amounts expected to be withdrawn until the date of default, if it happens.
+And the loans expose to default depend on the banks expectation for the outstanding amounts when default occur. example, as for a loan position is the nominal value while for commitments the bank enlists all already drawn amounts besides these amounts expected to be withdrawn until the date of default, if it happens.